AdobeDocs/experience-manager-64.pt-BR/help/forms/using/admin-help/document-security.md

 ---
-title: 'Sobre a segurança do documento '
+title: Sobre a segurança do documento
-seo-title: 'Sobre a segurança do documento '
+seo-title: About document security
 description: Saiba como criar, armazenar e aplicar configurações de confidencialidade predefinidas e distribuir suas informações com segurança usando a segurança do documento.
-seo-description: Saiba como criar, armazenar e aplicar configurações de confidencialidade predefinidas e distribuir suas informações com segurança usando a segurança do documento.
+seo-description: Learn how you can create, store, and apply predefined confidentiality settings, and distribute your information safely using document security.
 uuid: 31b0c24f-a588-44f7-a9ba-e9780e82c066
 contentOwner: admin
 content-type: reference